NNNIC/psgg-mermaid-flow/README.md

 StateGo (If you want to view StateGo Data File)

 ## Build
-Open psgg2mermaid\psgg2mermaid.sln using Visual Studio 2019
+Open "psgg2mermaid\psgg2mermaid.sln" using Visual Studio 2019.
-Build it.
+Then, build it.

 ## Usage